 As I continue to investigate new interactive technologies for my installations, I think about the effect of scale on the viewer and the value of engaging the viewer more directly.
 In my series, “The Inner Life of Centaurs,” I create life-sized Centaur sculptures with videos in the chest and head.
 The Centaur symbolizes our two natures: the spiritual or higher nature and the material or lower nature.
 The body of the Centaur is covered with gold seashells to represent the outer persona; the gold shells tarnish over time.
 This series explores the relationship between body, mind and feelings.
 My inspiration is drawn from Gurdjieff, Christian mysticism, Zen Buddhism and Sufism.

 Born in Brooklyn, I attended college at Radcliffe, UCLA and UC/Berkeley.
 For 10 years I studied with Paul Reynard, a pupil of Fernand Leger, and also at the Art Students' League, SVA, Manhattan Graphics and the National Academy.
-My studio is in Brooklyn.
+I lost my studio during the pandemic and am currently working on small paintings in my apartment.